Given a Binary Tree, convert it to a Binary Search Tree. The conversion must be done in such a way that keeps the original structure of Binary Tree.

-This is the complexity of the sorting algorithm which we are using after first in-order traversal, rest of the opertions take place in linear time.
+- Time Complexity: O(nlogn).
+This is the complexity of the sorting algorithm which we are using after first in-order traversal, rest of the operations take place in linear time.

 We will be covering another method for this problem which converts the tree using O(height of the tree) extra space.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above